 What if I forget my password?

-Enter your user ID and e-mail address.
+Enter your e-mail address.
 This information is used to authenticate your request.

 You will receive an e-mail message from HP containing a Web hyperlink that authorizes you to change your password.
 Click the hyperlink in the e-mail message to begin the process.